eZanmoto/Bake/README.md

-To generate a project with `bake`, you must specify at least the name of the project, the name of the owner of the project, and the programming language the owner is to be written in.
+To generate a project with `bake`, you must specify at least the name of the project, the name of the owner of the project, and the programming language the project is to be written in.
 An example command that could be used to create the Bake project itself might be:

     > bake -n Bake -l go -o 'Sean Kelleher'